When life is stressing you out, it takes a lot more effort and energy to cope with all of your day-to-day stuff.

 When you find yourself feeling that way, rather than experiencing touch and affection as something that is nourishing and nurturing, you might find yourself tolerating touch it or even avoiding it.
 Even when it’s not sexual.

-When you’re feeling stressed, unsettled or unwell, your body might not respond to touch in the usual way.
+When you’re feeling stressed, unsettled or unwell, your body might not respond to touch or sexual touch in the usual way.

 - Like they are leaning heavily on you